 '''

-jdbc:derby:directory:databasePathInFileSystem

-For example,

 jdbc:derby:directory:/products/boiledfood

 '''

 Apart from the connection URL, databases in archives in the classpath behave just like databases in archives accessed through the file system.
 However, databases in archives are read-only.

 Databases on read-only media and DatabaseMetaData